Jihillestad/tflab-linux-public/README.md

 ### Compute

-#### Version 0.1.1-3

-This release is for showing how to set up a basic Linux VM in Azure.
-The Terraform code creates the necessary Azure boilerplate needed for a VM, and some basic LZ stuff.
+- Storage Account for Boot Diagnostics
+- Azure Linux Virtual Machine
+- Ubuntu 22.04 LTS
+  - Size: Standard_DS1_v2
+  - Network Interface for Compute VM
     - Public IP for Compute VM
-- Network Interface for Compute VM
     - IP from Default Subnet
-  - Public IP for Compute CM

-#### Future versions
+  - SSH Key Authentication

 The functionality will depend on what I am currently learning and sharing